|

 economic difficulties led to the PNP's defeat by the JLP under Edward Seaga in 1980.
 The

-PNP returned to power on a more moderate platform in 1989 and has held office ever since.
+PNP returned to power on a more moderate platform in 1989 and held office until August 2007,

 |